nnagewad/memory/problem_statement.md

 # Problem Statement
-How do we help millenials remember familial stories that are important to them?
+How might we help millennials remember familial stories they care about?
 - Autobiographical memories of our loved ones.